haKingdomsCraft/Implactor/README.md

 kinds of works.

 ### Permissions
-A good plugin developer, [FreeGamingHere](http://github.com/FreeGamingHere) has gave us a permissions<br>
+A good plugin developer, [FreeGamingHere](http://github.com/FreeGamingHere) has gave me a permissions<br>
 to added his codes to Implactor by making a improvements and combined!<br>
 It is currently now authorized from plugin developers.